MRPHarris/SampleQueue/README.md

 |    10 |         1 | Example0001Sample0019 | Sample\_1\_re        | replicate | NA        |
 |    11 |         0 | Example0001Sample0020 | mqblank\_050721c     | mqblank   | NA        |

+Column names must match those shown in the example in order for the package to work.
+The “Real\_Names” column can include any combination of characters or digits reflecting your desired file naming convention.
+The ‘types’ determine categorisation and file sorting - for example, files associated with run sheet rows marked ‘standard’ will be sorted and sent to the standards folder.
+The checklist column is optional - I use it whilst running samples on the Aqualog to ensure there is no chance of a mix-up during the course of an analysis.

-Once analysis using SampleQ on the Aqualog is completed, the user collates the files together in a folder with any project (.opj) and text files (.txt) into a single folder, and moves this folder to the **SampleQueue** import directory.
+Once analysis using SampleQ on the Aqualog is completed, the user collates the files together in a single folder along with any project (.opj) and text files (.txt).
+This folder should then be placed into to the **SampleQueue** import directory.

 After this, running the function `process_sample_queue()` with the appropriate parameter inputs (correct run sheet, etc.) will automatically rename and copy all the files to the appropriate folders within the **SampleQueue** export folder.
+An option is included for milli-q blank subtraction.

-After running a **SampleQueue** workflow, the user should be left with a collection of appropriately named and catalogued files that can then be indexed and interrogated with the existing R fluorescence analysis framework provided chiefly by the [eemR](https://cran.r-project.org/web/packages/eemR/index.html),
+After running a **SampleQueue** workflow, the user should be left with a collection of appropriately named and sorted files that can then be indexed and interrogated with the existing R fluorescence analysis framework provided chiefly by the [eemR](https://cran.r-project.org/web/packages/eemR/index.html),